 The portfolio companies are considered key stakeholders, not least because they are principal drivers of value for the Company.
-However, as discussed in the Environmental, Social and Governance ("ESG") report on pages 35 to 38, the portfolio companies' impact on their stakeholders is also important to the Company.
+Also, as discussed in the ESG report on pages 40 to 43, the portfolio companies' impact on their stakeholders is also important to the Company.

 - The Board aims to have a diversified portfolio in terms of sector and stage of investment.
-Further details of this can be found in the pie charts on page 14. - In most cases, an Albion executive has a place on the board of a portfolio company, in order to help with both business operation decisions, as well as good ESG practices. - The AlbionVC platform team provide access to deep expertise on growth strategy alignment, leadership team hiring, organisational scaling and founder leader development. - The Manager ensures good dialogue with portfolio companies, and often puts on events in order to help portfolio companies benefit from the Albion network.
+Further details of this can be found in the pie charts on page 14. - In most cases, an Albion executive has either a place on the board of a portfolio company or is an observer, in order to help with both business operation decisions, as well as good ESG practices. - The Manager provides access to deep expertise on growth strategy alignment, leadership team hiring, organisational scaling and founder leader development. - The Manager facilitates good dialogue with portfolio companies, and often puts on events in order to help portfolio companies benefit from the Albion network.